 BY INVITATION ONLY

 Since half of the name "Agile Philly" pertains to Philadelphia, it is appropriate that Agile Philly highlight those lesser known events in the city that are uniquely Philadelphian.

-In that light, General George G Meade who defeated General Lee at the Battle of Gettysburg, and who just recently turned 200 years old on Dec 31st, 2015
+In that light, General George G Meade who defeated General Lee at the Battle of Gettysburg, is turning 205 years old on Dec 31st, 2020

-Always a grand event at his current residence, many a champagne toast will salute his gallant life and many deeds.
+A grand event will be held in his honor at his current residence, with many a champagne toast to salute his gallant life and many deeds.
 Brigantine Lighthouse and Fairmont Park are two examples of his talent and energy known to us locals.

 Why Champagne ?

-Be there early for parking at 11:15 am and to see the sights and sounds of true Philadelphians.
+Be there early for parking and to see the sights and sounds of true Philadelphians.

-No RSVP is required, but there is a $5 admission charge, since quantities of Champagne will be distributed and consumed.
+Tickets on the website are suggested, and there is a $5 cover charge, since quantities of Champagne will be distributed and consumed.
 There is no charge for those who come in civilian or military attire of the Civil War.